Qingzhou: Imperial era

 Under the Song dynasty it was the administrative seat of the Jingdong Eastern Circuit; under the Jin it was the Yidu General Administration Office of the Shandong Eastern Circuit; under the Yuan it was the seat of the Pacification Commission for the Eastern and Western Routes of Shandong.

 During the Ming and Qing periods, it was the seat of Qingzhou Prefecture.
-From 1368 to 1377, it was the capital of Shandong Province, before it was moved to Jinan.
+From 1368 to 1377, it served as the capital of Shandong Province, before it was moved to Jinan.

 Modern era

 In the Republic of China era it belonged to Yidu County.
 After the founding of the People's Republic of China, it came under Changwei District (today’s Weifang).

-In 1996, the County was abolished, replaced with the Qingzhou City.
+In 1986, the County was abolished, replaced with the Qingzhou City.
 In the same year the discovery of over 200 buried Buddhist statues at Qingzhou was hailed as a major archaeological was found.
-The statues included early examples of painted figures, and are thought to have been buried due to Emperor Huizong's Song Dynasty repression of Buddhism (he favoured Taoism).
+The statues included early examples of painted figures, and are thought to have been buried due to Emperor Huizong's Song Dynasty repression of Buddhism who favoured Taoism.